moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 ## Step 3: Build in Creator Studio

-We will be building this use case as a query triggered path along with an iPaaS to chain APIs 3 and 4 together in order to submit a time off request for a user.
+We will be building this plugin as a Path along with an iPaaS to chain APIs 3 and 4 together in order to submit a time off request for a user.

 ### Plugin Architecture Diagram